wiremock/wiremock.org/_site/docs/proxying.md

 }
 ```

-Requests using the above path will be forwarded
+Requests using the above path are forwarded
 to `http://otherhost.com/approot/doc/123`

 # Additional headers

-It is possible to configure the proxy to add headers before forwarding
+You can configure the proxy to add headers before forwarding
 the request to the destination:

 ```java